I caught myself this morning saying something really intelligent. (probably because of the movie I watched last night

 Expectation is the mother of disappointment

-When I was nine, my mother was in the hospital.
+When I was eight, my mother was in the hospital.
 I cooked a three-course meal: I needed a foot stool to be able to do it, but I did it.

 I only remember the desert, because I screwed that up.
 It was similar to bread pudding, except instead of bread it had noodles in it, crushed poppy seeds, crushed walnuts, apricot jam… a yummy dish… except…